Compliance

 A company seeking cyber insurance can benefit from having strong Compliance.
 That may not seem obvious: Isn’t cyber insurance supposed to mean that you’re (mostly) covered when bad things happen?
 So why is Compliance still important?

-1. Make it more likely that the applicant will be offered cyber insurance,
+1. Make it more likely that the applicant will meet cyber insurance requirements and will be offered cyber insurance,

 2. Reduce the applicant’s cyber insurance premiums,